dymmond/edgy/docs/shell.md

 ### How does it look like

 Edgy doesn't want to load all python globals and locals for you.
-Instead loads all the essentials for the models and reflected models and some python packages.
+Instead, it loads all the essentials for the models and reflected models and some python packages.

 It looks like this: